Who can participate?

 What are the deadlines to participate?

-While your project could start and end any time you wish, in order to be in the running to attend World Finals you must enroll in the program by January 4, 2014.
-You can work on your project whenever you wish, however, you must report on your results by April 1, 2014.
+While your project could start and end any time you wish, in order to be in the running to attend World Finals you must enroll in the program by January 15, 2015.
+You can work on your project whenever you wish, however, you must report on your results by April 1, 2015.
 If you have enrolled in the program before the deadline, you will receive a "Progress Report" form that must be returned by the April 1 in order to be considered to attend World Finals.
-Enrollment is now open!
+Enroll now!

 How will an Odyssey Angel team be selected to attend World Finals?